stdlib-js/metadata-action/README.md

 -->

-# Commit Metadata Action
+# Metadata Action

-> A GitHub action to extract metadata from commit messages.
+> A GitHub action to extract metadata from commit messages and issue comments.

 ## Example Workflow